The Simpsons Theme: Alternative versions

 In addition to the standard closing theme arrangement, certain episodes have had alternate versions of the closing theme used; some are composed in-house by Alf Clausen in alternate styles or as homages to other musical works, and some are covers by musical artists.
 Most of the time, these are used to tie into the plot of the episode itself.
 For example, several police or law-related episodes have ended with homages to the themes from Dragnet, and Hill Street Blues.
 Most of the Treehouse of Horror halloween episodes have opened with a horror or monster movie-styled arrangement, or with homages to themes such as The Addams Family.

 The season 20 episode ”Father Knows Worst” features a live recording of the singing group Canvas performing the theme at the Washington Acapella Showcase in November 2000.

 Other versions are performed by guest stars heard in an episode, such as a psychedelic rock version performed by Yo La Tengo, a chicano rock version by Los Lobos, and a post-rock version by Sigur Rós.
 The noise rock version by Sonic Youth, which aired at the end of the episode "Homerpalooza", has been ranked among the best versions of the theme by Matt Groening and also by Chris Turner in his book Planet Simpson.
 Other performers include Tito Puente, NRBQ, Fall Out Boy, The Supersonicos, and an a cappella version by Canvas.
 Guitarist Danny Gatton did a blues rock rendition of the theme on his 1991 album 88 Elmira St. In the Disney+ short When Billie Met Lisa, a version performed by Billie Eilish appears.

 Green Day version

-In 2007, Green Day recorded a cover version of the theme song for The Simpsons Movie and also released it as a single.
+In 2007, Green Day recorded a cover version of the theme song for The Simpsons Movie and also released it as a single, released by Warner Bros.
+Records.
 It placed as high as number six on the Billboard Bubbling Under Hot 100 Singles, number 19 on the UK Singles Chart, and number sixteen on the UK download chart.
 Also for The Simpsons Movie, Hans Zimmer, who composed the score for the film, arranged his own version of the theme in an orchestral genre consistent with the original and also inserted "tiny fragments" of it into the rest of his score.

 It marks the third time that Green Day has taped an instrumental track, following "Last Ride In" from Nimrod and "Espionage" from Shenanigans which was also an outtake from the Nimrod sessions.
 The song plays in the beginning, when they perform on the river.
 It also plays in the end credits.